-- A) The first advance disbursement shall equal 100% of the grant portion20 of the approved project budget for the 1st reporting quarter plus 50% of grant portion of the budget for the next (i.e. 2nd) reporting quarter and be paid after Financing Agreement is signed.
+- A) The first advance disbursement shall equal 100% of the grant portion of the approved project budget for the 1st reporting quarter plus 50% of grant portion of the budget for the next (i.e. 2nd) reporting quarter and be paid after Financing Agreement is signed.
 In support and prior to receiving this payment, Beneficiary shall submit: - i.
 Withdrawal application; - ii.
-Proof of co-finance sufficient for the first advance disbursement21, deposited to the designated bank account. - B) Further, each advance disbursement may equal 50% of the grant portion22 of the budget for the current reporting quarter plus 50% of grant portion of the project budget for the next reporting quarter.
+Proof of co-finance sufficient for the first advance disbursement, deposited to the designated bank account. - B) Further, each advance disbursement may equal 50% of the grant portion of the budget for the current reporting quarter plus 50% of grant portion of the project budget for the next reporting quarter.
 In support and prior to receiving this payment, Beneficiary shall submit: - i.
-Withdrawal Application; - ii.
-Proof of co-finance sufficient for the respective advance disbursement23, deposited to the designated bank account; - iii.
-Quarterly progress report; - iv.
-Quarterly financial report. - C) The last advance disbursement may equal 50% of grant portion24 of the budget for the last reporting quarter.
-In support and prior to receiving this payment, Beneficiary shall submit: - i.
-Withdrawal Application; - Proof of co-finance sufficient for the final advance disbursement25, deposited on the designated bank account;
+Withdrawal Application;